Red Night Light

 How will a red light help with sleep?
 A red night light can be a helpful solution for children who fear the dark or experience nightmares.
-Around 24 months of age, many toddlers start developing a fear of darkness, which can disrupt their sleep and lead to frequent awakenings and may resort to co-sleeping, because there's nothing like a mama who fights off monsters with cuddles.
+Around 24 months of age, many toddlers start developing a fear of darkness, which can disrupt their sleep and lead to frequent awakenings, and they may resort to co-sleeping, because there's nothing like a mama who fights off monsters with cuddles.

 To address these concerns, a carefully chosen night light can make a difference.
 However, not just any night light will do, opting for a red colour base is the answer and here's why.